eboost10/magento2-stock-alert/README.md

 ## Overview

-This simple module allows store admins to view subscribers for out of stock notifications and allow add notify stock for product in product list page
+This simple module allows the store admins to view subscribers for out of stock notifications and allows  add a stock notification for products in the product list page

 ## Features

-+ Ability to view subscribers for out of stock notifications
++ View subscribers that registered to receive out of stock notifications
-+ Turn on/off notify stock button for product in product list page
++ Turn on/off the notify stock button for product in product list page
-+ Turn on/off notify stock button for product in product detail page
++ Turn on/off the notify stock button for product in product detail page
-+ Ability to subscriber/un-subscriber for out of stock notifications on frontend
++ Subscriber/un-subscriber for out of stock notifications on frontend
 + Support Ajax and Login popup

 ## Installation